Denmark expedition: Aftermath and legacy

 When the death of expedition leader Mylius-Erichsen was confirmed, Captain Alf Trolle took formal command of the venture.
 Although the original plan to move the ship to Kaiser Franz Joseph Fjord in the second year was called off, Trolle carried on with the objectives of the expedition in the area during the remaining time.

 An exploration team was sent in April 1908 to Ardencaple Fjord, where the inner reaches had not yet been explored because previous expeditions could not go beyond its mouth on account of deep snow.

 A second weather station was established at Mørkefjord, west of Danmarkshavn, in order to compare meteorological observations.
-Also the islands, the glaciers and the coastline of Dove Bay were explored, as well as mountains and lakes in Germania Land.
+Also, the islands, the glaciers, and the coastline of Dove Bay were explored, as well as mountains and lakes in Germania Land.

-Although no living Inuit were found, the expedition discovered abundant evidence of their former habitation, such as tent rings, winter dwellings, meat caches and tools, all along the coast up to Danmark Fjord in the far north.
+Although no living Inuit were found, the expedition discovered abundant evidence of their former habitations, such as tent rings, winter dwellings, meat caches, and tools, all along the coast up to Danmark Fjord in the far north.